-Overall in 3Q17, 42 companies went public (including blank check and closed-end funds), up 14% from the same quarter a year earlier but down 37% from the 67 companies that were brought to market in 2Q17.
-Meanwhile, secondary issuance was up 3% quarter to quarter but down 16% year over year.
+Overall in 4Q17, 68 companies (including blank check and closed-end funds) went public, double the amount in the same quarter a year earlier and up more than 60% compared to the 42 companies that were launched in 2Q17.
+Meanwhile, secondary issuance was up 12% quarter to quarter and 2% year over year.

-Investors able to purchase IPOs at the issue price generally fared well last quarter.
-We estimate that the ratio of IPOs that opened at prices above the issue price compared to IPOs that opened at or below the issue price was approximately 2:1.
-However, the ratio was lower for the second quarter in a row.
+Investors able to purchase IPOs at the issue price fared well last quarter.
+We estimate that the ratio of IPOs that opened at prices above the issue price compared to IPOs that opened at or below the issue price was approximately 2.5:1.
+Quarter to quarter, the ratio improved.
+In 3Q, the ratio was approximately 2:1.
 In 2Q, the ratio was approximately 3:1, and in 1Q the ratio was approximately 4:1.
-We attribute this trend to the 3Q market environment, which in our view discouraged some of the more-promising IPO candidates from launching.
-As conditions improved in the final 10 days of the quarter, many of the strongest performers launched, including TDH Holdings, a Chinese pet food company that saw its stock jump 59% on the open; and RYB Education, a Chinese education company that saw its stock rise 30%.

 For the secondaries on a sector basis, the trend was similar.
-Healthcare led, followed by Financial and Technology.
-Real Estate dropped off the leaderboard.
+Healthcare led, followed by Technology and Finance.

-In the tables below, we highlight select companies that our team of analysts thinks may be poised to enter the IPO markets at potentially attractive prices.
+In the tables on the following pages, we highlight select companies that our team of analysts thinks may be poised to enter the IPO markets at potentially attractive prices.

 John Eade, President, Argus Research